 The information in this blog and on this site is not meant to cure, prevent or treat any diseases, nor is it a replacement for medical advice.
 Always check with your health care professional before trying supplements or dietary changes.

 I have worked for years to develop relationships with brands I trust.
 When using the links in this post, I may receive a small commission at no additional charge to you.
 These commissions allow me to provide free information such as this blog and keep my session prices as low as possible.
 Thank you in advance if you choose to support my small business in this way.

-Do you feel tired, sluggish, maybe even anxious or any level of depression during the winter months?
+Do you feel tired, sluggish, maybe even anxious, or have any level of depression during the winter months?
 You are not alone.

 It is common for humans to have a mild shift and not feel as vibrant or energetic in the colder weather.
-For some, this might be a bigger shift leading to deeper depression, anxiety and poor health.
-Regardless of how severe your experience is, there are many practices you can use to have a healthy, joyful winter season.
+For some, this might be a more significant shift leading to more profound depression, anxiety, and poor health.
+However, regardless of how severe your experience is, there are many practices you can use to have a healthy, joyful winter season.

 Let’s start by looking at why we may not feel as well.

 - Daylight Savings Time Interferes with Digestion and Quality Sleep

 One of the most significant issues is the practice of daylight savings time, a practice that is one of my biggest pet peeves because it interferes with our circadian rhythm.
 If you ever have the chance to vote in your state to end the practice of daylight savings, please do it!